 This software mentioned in this article will continue to change over time.
 Any advice offered in this article and the video linked on this page, will eventually become outdated.

 Instagram automation tools are against Instagram’s Terms of Service and you may permanently lose access to your account if you use automation tools.
-Use Instagram automation software and services associated with Instagram automation at your own risk.
+Use Instagram automation tools, software and services associated with Instagram automation at your own risk.

 Some users report a bad customer experience – Instagram automation is not for everyone.
 It’s work, for sure.
 Bots go against Instagram’s terms of service and can be closed at any time, without warning.